ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

         target_variable="displacement"
     )

-This code shows how can examine the state of the resulting interface:
+This code shows how you can examine the state of the resulting interface:

 .. code-block:: python